-We only keep your information for as long as is necessary.
-Once deleted we will no longer hold any copies of your personal data.
+We only keep your identifiable information for as long as is necessary.
+Once your individual identifiers have been deleted – usually within a week of the end of any data gathering exercise – we will no longer hold any data which are identifiable to any individual.
 If, at any time, you withdraw your consent to our processing your personal data, we will delete your personal data at that point and no copies will be held by Pye Tait Ltd.

 Your cooperation in our research surveys is voluntary at all times regardless of what the survey is about or who our client is.

 You have the right to access any personal data that we process relating to you.
-We may ask for verification of your identity before releasing any information to you.
+We will ask for verification of your identity before releasing any information to you.